Ancillary Committees

 The UM COI Committee acts to determine, through a risk-based, case-by-case review, whether a COI is created between a research project and an external relationship.
 If a COI is found, the COI Committee works with the investigator to develop a management plan.

-Requirement: Complete the disclosure process in the UDisclose System.
+Requirement: Complete the COI training and disclosure process in the UDisclose System.

 All investigators are required to complete UM’s disclosure process and COI training prior to engaging in Scholarly Activities, repeated annually.